Andrew Wise: Publications

 According to Peter W. M. Blayney, "Andrew Wise...struck gold three times in a row in 1597-8 by picking what would become the three best-selling Shakespearean quartos as the first three plays of his brief career."
 According to Sonia Massai, "No other London stationer invested in Shakespeare as assiduously as Wise did, at least while Shakespeare was still alive."

-In addition to Shakespeare's plays, Wise published a range of other contemporary works, including Thomas Nashe's Christ's Tears Over Jerusalem (1593), and Thomas Campion's Observations in the Art of English Poesy (1602).
-As was typical of publishers of his era, he published religious and homiletic works, like The Pathway to Perfection and The Mean of Mourning (both 1596) by Thomas Playfair – though he appears to have operated a rather small-scale business, in comparison with other stationers of his generation.
+Wise published a range of other contemporary works, apart from the Shakespearian plays.
+As was typical of publishers of his era, he put out religious and homiletic works, although he appears to have operated a rather small-scale business, in comparison with other stationers of his generation.

-On 25 June 1603, Wise transferred his copyrights to R2, R3, and 1H4 to fellow stationer Matthew Law, who issued subsequent quartos of all three plays.
+On 25 June 1603, Wise transferred his entries at Stationers Hall to R2, R3, and 1H4 to fellow stationer Matthew Law, who issued subsequent quartos of all three plays.
 Thereafter Wise "is not heard of again."